sap-tutorials/Tutorials/tutorials/iot-edge-enable/iot-edge-enable.md

 [ACCORDION-BEGIN [Step 1: ](Enable IoT Edge Feature)]

-1. In the navigation area **Tenant Administrator**, click on the **Tenant Configuration** application in the SAP Internet of Things Fiori Launchpad
+1. In the navigation area **Tenant Administrator**, choose the **Tenant Configuration** application in the SAP Internet of Things Fiori Launchpad

 2. Click the slider button in the area of **Integrated Edge Functionality**.